Medicaid managed medical, dental and children's plans targeted for October rate reductions

 Starting in October, most Medicaid managed care plans are going to get paid less for providing health care services to the millions of people in Florida who rely on the safety net program for their care.

 “These are draft final rates so there is a potential they might change,” Wallace told members of the Social Services Estimating Conference, which includes economists from the Governor’s Office as well as the Legislature.
-Wallace said though that he doesn’t expect to see any significant changes between the draft rates and the final rates.
+Wallace said, though, he doesn’t expect to see any significant changes between the draft rates and the final rates.

 Managed care plans must be paid actuarially sound rates as required by federal law.
 To that end, the Agency for Health Care Administration, which houses the Medicaid program, contracts with Milliman to help determine the rates.